argoproj/argo-cd/docs/operator-manual/metrics.md

-# Prometheus Metrics
+# Metrics

-Argo CD exposes two sets of prometheus metrics
+Argo CD exposes two sets of Prometheus metrics

 ## Application Metrics
 Metrics about applications.
 Scraped at the `argocd-metrics:8082/metrics` endpoint.